Farihal/Improvement-of-Motor-Efficiency-Thesis/Primary Focus.md

 - Slot factor is `36% - 40%`, practical consideration.
 - Current density in the wires is to be kept within `5A/sq.mm`.
 - High power-to-weight ratio
+- High efficiency (>90%) and high power factor
+- Flux distribution in different parts of the machine to be kept within limit.
 - Discussion on Torque constant, K<sub>t</sub> and Voltage constant, K<sub>e</sub>